-Avalon is also continuing to evaluate the opportunity to apply an innovative new extraction technology called NanoBeads® developed by Precision Periodics to recover rare earths and other metals from historic mine wastes including acid mine drainage.
+Avalon is also continuing to evaluate the opportunity to apply innovative new extraction technologies to recover rare earths and other critical minerals from historic mine wastes including acid mine drainage.
 There are many such sites in North America where the waste may contain critical minerals that had no value when the mine was in operation but do today.
-This technology could have broad application at many of these sites.
-Avalon plans to collaborate with the innovators of the technology, Precision Periodics, to implement it on a trial basis at other closed base and precious metals mine sites in Canada or in the US.
-Some producing mining companies such as Rio Tinto, are now recovering critical minerals including scandium from current tailings streams as part of a corporate strategy referred to as "Full-Value Mining".